What is an Apple Developer Certificate?

 Common Uses for Sideloaders

-- Emulators and retro gaming — Delta, PPSSPP, RetroArch, and similar emulators
+- Emulators and retro gaming — Delta, PPSSPP, RetroArch, and similar emulators distributed as IPA files

 - Region-locked apps — Apps not available in your App Store region

-- Developer tools and utilities — Apps removed from the App Store
+- Developer tools and utilities — Apps removed from the App Store that are still distributed independently

-- Personal app testing — Testing your own apps on a real device without a Mac
+- Personal app testing — Testing your own apps on a real device without a Mac or Xcode

 Is the Certificate Tied to Only One App?